lildude/workout_uploader/CONTRIBUTING.md

 At this point you're waiting on me.
 I like to at least comment on pull requests within three business days (and, typically, one business day).
 I may suggest some changes or improvements or alternatives.

+Please ensure you adhere to the [Ruby style guide](https://github.com/styleguide/ruby).